-An RMANP prototype has been implemented in Java using the primitives supplied by ANTS v.
-1.2 (the code is available at http://escorpio.ls.fi.upm.es/RMANP.html).
+An RMANP prototype has been implemented in Java using the primitives supplied by ANTS v1.2 (the code is available at http://escorpio.ls.fi.upm.es/RMANP.html).
 The current version implements the reliable delivery data service (RE flow) and the unreliable delivery data service (UR flow).
-The capsules that have been implemented are therefore those that are required for these two services (see the fourth section).
+The capsules that have been implemented are therefore the ones that are required for these two services (see the fourth section).
 Related capsules are bound in groups in order to reduce the delay caused by demand loading of code.
-The following three groups have been defined: (data, ACK, and MACK capsules), (retransmission and NACK capsules), and (UR capsule).
-The Java code has been byte-code compiled using Java Developers Kit (JDK) v.
-1.1.3.
+The following three groups have been defined: [DATA, ACK and MACK Capsules], [Retransmission and NACK Capsules], and [UR Capsule].
+The Java code has been byte-code compiled using Java Developers Kit (JDK) version 1.1.3.

-To test the performance of the system and to understand its limitations and strengths we have conducted an experiment running ANTS over the Java interpreter (Java Virtual Machine, JVM) of JDK v.
-1.1.3.
-The active network topology of the RMANP session used is shown in Fig. 1.
+To test the performance of the system and to understand its limitations and strengths we have conducted an experiment running ANTS over the Java interpreter (JVM) of JDK v1.1.3.
+The Active Network topology of the RMANP session used is shown in Figure 2.

-In the experiment, the source sent one 3000-kbyte file using RE data capsules, each with 1024 bytes of data.
-The source injected RE data capsules into the active network at a rate of 20 capsules/s.
-UR capsules were sent, interleaved with RE data capsules at an average rate of 4 capsules/s.
-The processing measurements were made at the active node labeled AN_2 .
-The AN_2 node ran alone on a Pentium MMX 166 MHz with 128 Mbytes of RAM under Linux.
-The other nodes of the experiment ran on different machines connected by 10 Mb/s Ethernet.
+In the experiment, the source sent one 3,000 Kbytes file using RE data capsules, each with 1024 bytes of data.
+The source injected RE data capsules into the Active Network at a rate of 20 capsules/sec.
+UR capsules were sent, interleaved with RE data capsules, at an average rate of 4 capsules/sec.
+The processing measurements have been made at the active node labelled $AN_2$ .
+The $AN_2$ node was running alone on a Pentium MMX 166 Mhz with 128 Mbytes of RAM under Linux.
+The other nodes of the experiment were running on different machines connected by 10 Mbps Ethernet.